yuvadm/heroku-periodical/README.md

 $ heroku ps:scale worker=1
 ```

-## Try it!
+### Try it now!

-You can quickly deploy this app on Heroku:
+You can single-click deploy this app using the awesome Heroku Button:

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)